Primark - BDS-1000 Dossier

 Methodology Note

-- Scoring is evidence-only, drawn exclusively from the four domain audits (Military, Digital, Economic, Political); no claim outside those audits is introduced here.
+- Scores are compiled exclusively from the four domain audits (Military, Digital, Economic, Political); no claim in this dossier originates outside those audits.

 Footnotes